nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ⚠️ There must be a space between the comma `,` and the next parameter as shown in the format.

+⚠️ Only one exercise can be removed at a time.

 Examples of usage:

 `remove 1, 1` = remove exercise 1 from workout 1